The second weekend of my stay in Europe began in the city of Love – Paris.

 By this time we were too tired and did not feel like proceeding for some time.
 So we sat in front of the cathedral giving rest to our tired feet.
 Here again, seeing the time and our energy level, we decided not to go to top of the cathedral.

 While going from one place to another, we had to cross the bridges on the Seine and we found a nice band playing some beautiful music.
-And to think, all the musicians were highly energetic, when none of them would have been less than 55 years of age!
+And to think, all the musicians were highly energetic, when none of them could have been less than 50 years of age!
+They advertised their band really funnily – one could hire them for celebrating everything – a wedding as well as a divorce :-)!

-We also sat there along with other people lazing around there enjoying the sunny day with such lovely music.
+We sat there for some time, along with other people lazing around there enjoying the bright sunny day with music in the air.

 We had underestimated the distance from the Notre Dame to the tower, and started on foot, thinking that we would reach the place just like that.